abilandz/NAT3054/Lecture_2/git.md

     l2 == push ==> o3
 ```

 Each developer first creates an online fork of the central repository, and then clones that fork locally.
 Each developer works directly only in a local repository.
-Any new commit in the local repository is pushed first to his personal online fork, and then he makes online a pull request in his fork.
-This is the step where the developer requests his commit to be reviewed and tested, and finally approved for merging into the central repository.
+Any new commit in the local repository is pushed first to developer's personal online fork, and then the developer makes online a pull request in this fork.
+This is the step where the developer's commits in this pull request are reviewed and tested, before finally being approved for merging into the central repository.

 Both in GitHub and GitLab, it is straightforward to establish such a workflow, and all steps won't be detailed here.